craig-davis/craig-davis.github.io/_posts/2019-01-25-Beginning-Mountain-Biking-in-2019.markdown

     <figcaption>A mountain bike specific helmet</figcaption>
 </figure>

 The [Troy Lee A1](https://amzn.to/2U0U3DJ) is a fantastic helmet.
 It's generally the shape of the helmet you want.
 It's got good coverage of the sides and back of your head and good brow coverage too.
 The visor is both stylish and easy to adjust.
 Mine has held up great.
 The [Bell Super 3](https://www.amazon.com/Bell-Super-MIPS-Cycling-Helmet/dp/B01MDRQNAX) is a nice helmet too.
 Try them on and find the one that fits.
 Some new helmets have [a system called MIPS](http://mipsprotection.com/technology/).
-It can helmet reduce injuries from rotational forces, and appears to be good technology, if you can, I think it's worth having.
+It can help reduce injuries from rotational forces and appears to be good technology.
+If you can, I think it's worth having.

 As a beginner, I don't think a full face helmet is right.
 Full face helmets are hard to breathe in while climbing and they aren't very comfortable for long rides.
 They are absolutely required for downhill riding and racing, and there are certainly some local trails that I won't ride without one.
 I ride with a carbon Troy Lee D2 helmet that I absolutely trust.